 However, an IP leak can happen when you’re using a VPN, but a website can still identify your real IP address.
 When this happens, you will know that your VPN is not doing what it’s supposed to do.
 Your VPN does not secure your user information.
 This means that hackers or cyber-criminals could detect your real IP address and that your private data will become easy pickings for them.

-Here are just some of the information an IP leak would expose to hackers:
+Here is just some of the information an IP leak would expose to hackers:

 - Your real IP address